Search documentation...

 Identity resolution is only available on Business tier plans.
 You can use it with or without Customer Studio.

-To set up identity resolution rules, you must first configure your input models.
-Then, you can define match rules.
+To set up identity resolution rules, you must first configure your input models and select the appropriate identifiers.

 Model selection